 (D) Re-filing the Motion to Participate.
 A Motion to Participate may only be re-filed after an objection by the mortgage creditor, if filed with written concurrence of the mortgage creditor.

 (c) Proceeding in the MMM Program.

 (1) After the filing of the Creditor Consent Form, an order admitting the debtor into the MMM Program will be entered by the court.
 Upon entry of an order admitting the debtor into the MMM Program, L.B.F.
 9019-3(c), the mortgage creditor must provide the debtor with the required loss mitigation package and document checklist within twenty-one (21) days.
 Documents that may be requested include, but are not limited to, IRS Form 4506-T, utility bills, bank statements, payment advices, and federal tax returns.

-(2) Within sixty (60) days of the order admitting the debtor into the MMM Program, the debtor shall provide the last two (2) years’ signed tax returns, last sixty (60) days’ payment advices, and any other document mortgage creditor requests.
+(2) Within sixty (60) days of the order admitting the debtor into the MMM Program, the debtor must provide the last two (2) years’ signed tax returns, last sixty (60) days’ payment advices, and any other document mortgage creditor requests.
 Failure to do so may result in the debtor being removed from the MMM Program upon written request of the mortgage creditor.
 Debtor must file L.B.F.
 9019-3(d), Debtor’s Certification of Readiness for Mediation, (“Debtor’s Certification”) as soon as the above documentation has been provided to the mortgage creditor.

 (3) Upon filing of the Debtor’s Certification, the court will issue an order of referral to the mediator, all counsel, and any unrepresented party directing the mediator to establish the date, place, and time of the mediation session.
 The order will include the address, telephone number, email address, and facsimile number of the mediator, counsel, and unrepresented parties.
 The date of the mediation session will be a date within sixty (60) days from the date of the order of referral.